mckimmh/mckimmh.github.io/_posts/2023-07-25-bayesian-modelling-of-photon-pileup.markdown

 # Preliminary Results

 I won't provide any details on the mathematical underpinnings of the model, but skip straight to comparing the model to a traditional spectral model that does not account for pile-up.
 To investigate how well our model performs, we can use simulated data for which we know the true values of the parameters.
 Here, we simulate data using $$\alpha_1 = 1.28, \alpha_2=0.18, \beta=2.00$$ and $$\mu=3.00$$.
-We then infer the posterior distribution of the parameters using our pile-up model and compare the results to the posterior produced by a spectral model that does not accout for pile-up.
+We then infer the posterior distribution of the parameters using our pile-up model and compare the results to the posterior produced by a spectral model that does not account for pile-up.

 The figure below shows the inferred parameters, when a traditional model that does not account for pile-up is used.
 The marginal posteriors for $$\alpha_1, \alpha_2$$ and $$\beta$$ are all well-off!